mickem/nscp/docs/docs/extending/python.md

 #### Settings.register_path

 Used to register a path with the settings handler.
-The idea with registring keys is that this provides documentation inside the settings file and the WEB UI.
+The idea with registering keys is that this provides documentation inside the settings file and the WEB UI.

 #### Settings.register_key

 Used to register a key with the settings handler.
-The idea with registring keys is that this provides documentation inside the settings file and the WEB UI.
+The idea with registering keys is that this provides documentation inside the settings file and the WEB UI.

 #### Settings.query